rhdunn/cainteoir-engine/docs/api/src/document.md

 in the header section of the document.
 That is the part of the document before the start of any document text.

+@return
-@return A reader over the document contents, or a null pointer if the document
-        is not supported.
+: A reader over the document contents, or a null pointer if the document is not supported.

-#<cldoc:cainteoir::createDocumentReader>
+# cainteoir::createDocumentReader {: .doc }

 Create a document content reader.

+@aDocumentRange
-@aDocumentRange The range of document items to read.
+: The range of document items to read.

-This is used to allow documents that have been parsed into a <cainteoir::document>
-object to be passed to API that consume a <cainteoir::document_reader>.
+This is used to allow documents that have been parsed into a [document](^^cainteoir::document) object to be passed to API that consume a [document_reader](^^cainteoir::document_reader).
 It also allows a subset of the document to be used (e.g. between two table of content entries).

+@return
-@return A reader over the document item range.
+: A reader over the document item range.

 # License